se-edu/collate/docs/Developer-Guide.md

 #### History of commands
 Users can traverse this history to re-execute previously typed commands.
 This becomes especially useful if a user wants to collate the source files in the same folder periodically.

+#### Ability to ignore specific files
+Currently, users can only specify certain file types to be collated.